 Without at least one character, you simply don’t have a story.
 J.R.R.
 Tolkien created one of the most extensive fantasy worlds ever known – but you don’t give a damn about Middle-Earth if there is no Bilbo Baggins, no Gandalf, no Aragorn, no Tom Bombadil.

 Your characters are the souls of your stories.
-So how do you go about creating believable characters for yours?
+So how do you go about creating a character for yours?

 Start With Clichés